-1. Revised definitions for the terms "foreign principal," "agent of a foreign principal," and "political activities" plus a new term "political consultant"-all of which are aimed at better focusing the act on those individuals performing political or semipolitical activities.
+1. The new terms "political activities" and "political consultant" have been added and defined and definitions have been revised for the terms "foreign principal" and "agent of a foreign principal"-all of which are aimed at better focusing the act on those individuals attempting to influence Government policies through political activities.